-- (1) The CEO may, by written notice given to the licensee, vary a licence - (a) imposing any new condition; or - (b) change or remove any existing condition. - (2) An amendment may be made on application made by the licensee or on the CEO's initiative. - (3) An amendment will come into effect on the day that written notice is given to the licensee, or some other date as specified in the notice.
+- (1) An authorised person may, by written notice given to the licensee, vary a licence - (a) imposing any new condition; or - (b) change or remove any existing condition. - (2) An amendment may be made on application made by the licensee or on the initiative of an authorised person. - (3) An amendment will come into effect on the day that written notice is given to the licensee, or some other date as specified in the notice.